-The COVID-19 pandemic is worsening as we approach the colder months, and a vaccine is not likely to be widely available until spring 2021 at the earliest.
-That means an anxious winter for many, especially the elderly and immunocompromised.
+The COVID-19 pandemic is looming as we continue into summer months.
+That means an anxious flu season for many, especially the elderly and immunocompromised.

-To ease some of that fear, we've put together a guide to help you differentiate between three common illnesses that will be making the rounds this winter - the flu, the common cold and COVID-19.
+To ease some of that fear, we've put together a guide to help you differentiate between three common illnesses that will be making its rounds — the flu, the common cold and COVID-19.

 What are COVID-19 Symptoms?